-Patriotic 3rd grader gives Pine Island Elementary School new American flag, bald eagle gives its approval
+Patriotic 3rd-grader gives Pine Island Elementary School new American flag, bald eagle gives its approval

 "It's one of the most important symbols of America," explains Isaac.

-On Thursday morning, 3rd grade teacher Jane Erickson had her student bundle up to join Isaac and the school custodian outside.
+On Thursday morning, 3rd-grade teacher Jane Erickson had her student bundle up to join Isaac and the school custodian outside.
 Together, Isaac and the custodian raised the new flag.
 Without direction from the school staff, the 3rd graders recited the Pledge of Allegiance.
 As they did so, a bald eagle soared over the flagpole.

 "It was just an unbelievable moment," explains Erickson.
 "I was thrilled that the whole class experienced that together and that it all began with a 9-year-old boy."